 - Almonds: I like to press one almond in the center of each shortbread cookie.
 Sometimes pistachios are added instead.

-Step 2: Add flour, cardamom, and salt into the bowl.
+Step 2: Add flour, cardamom, and salt to the bowl.
 Mix until the ingredients are incorporated.

 Step 3: Spoon cookie batter into a large ziplock bag or Saran wrap and roll into a log.
 Chill the dough in the fridge for a minimum of 30 minutes.